SPCA New Zealand

 • Conservation

 SPCA values New Zealand’s unique ecosystems and the welfare of all animals that call these places home.
-We advocate that animal welfare is critical to ensuring conservation goals and that all conservation activities include an animal welfare assessment.
+We advocate that animal welfare is critical to ensuring conservation goals and that conservation activities include an animal welfare assessment.

 Read this article